DOING BUSINESS IN NIGERIA IN 2021

 - Land is rent-free for the first 6 months, for any construction project undertaken in the zone.

 - A rapidly growing business environment

-- Because it sits on the 8th largest proven oil and gas reserves on the planet according to OPEC world crude oil reserves 2014, Nigeria has the 3rd highest projected GDP growth rate in Africa at 7%, and 7th in the world.
-This is a super attractive location for foreign investors to register their company in Nigeria;
+- Because it sits on the 8th largest proven oil and gas reserves on the planet according to OPEC world crude oil reserves 2018, Nigeria ranks 1st in GDP (nominal) ranking in Africa at 2.29%, and 144th in the world.
+This is a super attractive location for foreign investors to register their companies;

 - The Nigerian banks possess cheap assets, with an average price/earnings ratio of just 5.92.
 Coupled with recent reforms designed to improve security and reliability, the financial sector is an attractive investment opportunity;

 - The government has recently made the development of physical and industrial infrastructure a priority, with several large-scale projects.
 Investors can expect dramatic improvements in the quality of transportation, communications, electricity, and water supply over the next 5 years;

 - Companies profits in respect of goods exported from Nigeria are exempt from tax provided the proceeds are repatriated to Nigeria and used exclusively for the purchase of raw materials, plants equipment and spare parts;

 - Profits of companies whose output is primarily imputed to the manufacturing of products for exports are excluded from local corporation tax.

 - The minimum wage of Nigeria is very low at less than US$1000 per annum, which makes hiring employees extremely affordable, especially by foreign entrepreneurs.